Find what you're looking for quick, easy & in their exact locationActivate Map Now

 Yes, there is 1 shopping centre in Ponta do Ouro, which has all the basics.

-We also advise that you buy and take your own vacuum packed meat from South Africa for the first night or 2 (if you are going to be self catering) in a cooler box with ice.
+We also advise that you buy and take your own vacuum packed meat (if feasible) for the first night or 2 (if you are going to be self catering) in a cooler box with ice.
+Please see our Duty Free & Customs page for more information.
 Check with the lodge if they sell ice or if they have a freezer to store your meat during your stay.

 Yes, Mozambique as a whole is a malaria risk area / country.
 We recommend you take precautions and visit your nearest doctor (you need a prescription for anti-malaria medication) to prescribe you with what's recommended before you leave for Mozambique.